izuu12/graphs/README.md

 the program calculates the sum of the masses of elements that had to change places in order to reach the target place.

+The file with the .out extension contains the final result, i.e. the sum of masses

-Contains a file with 4 lines of data.
+File with the extension .in contains 4 lines of data.
 The first specifies the number of elements (n) in the following lines.
 The next one determines the mass for each of the n elements.
 The 3rd line is the indexes with the current setting and the last line is the target setting. np file